 Cosmetic dentistry comes in many forms and primarily focuses on how the teeth look.
-However, the main goal of orthodontics is to create both a functional and beautiful smile that works great and looks great and minimizes disease.
+However, the main goal of orthodontics is to create a functional and beautiful smile that works great, looks great, and minimizes disease.

 Each part of our entire body works together and can determine health or disease.
 Our mouth is the gateway into the rest of our body.
-When our mouths are not healthy, the rest of our body is not healthy.
-And bad oral health and gum disease is linked to many chronic diseases such as;
+When our mouths are unhealthy, the rest of our body is unhealthy.
+And bad oral health and gum disease is linked to many chronic diseases, such as;

 - Chronic inflammatory conditions such as rheumatoid arthritis

 - Bacterial pneumonia

 - Pregnancy complications such as pre-term birth and low birth weight